soyrochus/dataspec/README.md

 # DataSpec: Yaml Data Schema Definition and Query Library

-**Version:** 1.## Schema Definition Syntax

-DataSpec uses a clear, YAML-based schema definition syntax for describing data structures.*Status:** Production Ready

 DataSpec is a comprehensive library for validating, querying, and exploring YAML, JSON, and Python data structures using expressive schemas and path navigation.

+DataSpec uses a clear, YAML-based schema definition syntax for describing data structures.

 ## Key Features